 Sierota, who has finished fifth, 12th and ninth in his three previous trips to the state tournament, certainly has been playing like someone capable of winning the title.

 He shot a 65 at a tournament at Quail Valley last week and has shot under par in every match this season thanks in part to improvement in his mid iron play and a strong putting game.

 “I’ve been playing really well,” Sierota said.
 “It feels good, putting in some work and getting some results.”

 Sierota, who is committed to play at Florida State next season, has been trying to mentor some of the team’s younger players.

 Four years ago, he was the only freshman on the Hawks’ roster.
 Now, he’s the only senior.

 Junior Joe Malatino is the team’s No. 2 player, followed by Billy Barrett, Sam Karman and Colin Barrett.

-Doug Gearhart plays No. 6 followed by Gage Guettler, Colin Radcliffe, Jacob Melby and Dylan Melby.
+Doug Gearhart plays No. 6 followed by Gage Guettler, Chandler Ratliff, Jacob Melby and Dylan Melby.